 Conor is particularly interested in exploring the human stories behind larger themes in subjects often deemed taboo or dark in nature and finding everyday humour and humanity within a story.

-In October 2017, Conor was commissioned to write a monologue by BBC Radio 1Xtra and BBC Writersroom.
+Conor was commissioned to write a monologue by BBC Radio 1Xtra and BBC Writersroom.
 MORNING AFTER was shown online and also live in Manchester during BBC 1Xtra Live 2017.